SofianR2/mybots/README.md

 ### 10 seeds x 500 generations x 10 population = 50,000 simulations
 ![Figure_1](https://user-images.githubusercontent.com/103147652/224849475-b6fa0add-d7cc-466d-b8d6-61e913f30c9a.png)

+## Code/Files to Look At:

+Search.py - runs the parallel hill climber using multiple seeds (randomization that can be replicated) and graphs the fitness results of the robot parallelHillClimber.py - generates the list of parents and children to mutate/evolve, actually evolves them, and shows the best result solution.py - the actual "robots" and where they are generated - AddNewLinkAndJoint() adds new links and joints to add to the link and joint lists, and BuildBody() goes through these lists and actually creates the links and joints.
+The Mutate() Function is where mutations occur such as extending the robot's body or removing a link from the body.

 ## Steps to run the program:
 Open Command Prompt/Git Bash and move to a local directory where you want to add the git repo using the cd command. cd (insert directory name here)